Radical Middle Newsletter

 "Radical Middle [newsletter lifts] politics to a higher level of discourse."

--- Carter Phipps, in What Is Enlightenment? magazine, June-August 2005
+-- Carter Phipps, What Is Enlightenment? magazine, June-August 2005

-Radical Middle newsletter, founded by the Center for Visionary Law in 1998, issues an annual “Political Book Award” to the book that best exemplifies a politics that’s
+Radical Middle newsletter, founded by the Center for Visionary Law in 1998, issued an annual “Political Book Award” to the book that best exemplifies a politics that was

 • grounded in practical reality, but at the same time